Skip to main content

 Strength workouts typically use lower rep ranges—about 3 to 6 reps per set—with heavier loads (75–90% of your one-rep max).
 This rep range targets neural adaptations and helps increase raw strength without necessarily adding muscle size.

-Build lasting power and performance
+Build lasting strength and performance

 Ready to train smarter?